Lab 5: Deployments and Code Promotion

 Data Science Environments

 Git promotion is the process of tagging a commit as ready for production.
-This creates an immutable reference point and triggers production deployment pipeline.
-The CI/CD Pipeline is the automated process that builds, tests, and deploys the code.
+This creates an immutable reference point and triggers a production deployment pipeline.
+A CI/CD Pipeline is an automated process that builds, tests, and deploys the code.

 Git & Data Science